esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/2023/_index.en.md

 - **Upset Ducks**: A fun game open to all - build castles to house your ducks, then tear those of the opponent down!

 # Vendors
 The different vendors can be found beneath.
 Interested in what these are?
-Take a look at our[Facebook](https://www.facebook.com/FantasyCourt/) or [Instagram](http://instagram.com/fantasycourtnl) to get more details on them!
+Take a look at our [Facebook](https://www.facebook.com/FantasyCourt/) or [Instagram](http://instagram.com/fantasycourtnl) to get more details on them!
 - **Arctis Ira & Nocturnal Lizzart**: Illustration & Animation students with a soft sport for everything related to fantasy.
 Nice art-prints, buttons, pins, keychains, and more self-made goodies.
 - **[Atelier Spintol](https://www.facebook.com/AtelierSpintol/)**: Handcrafted historic costume pieces and accessories.
+- **[Artbybotje](http://instagram.com/artbybotje)**: Manga-inspired merchandise, like stickers, postcards and more.
 - **[CCGwinkel.nl](https://www.ccgwinkel.nl/)**: Wargame (Kings of War, Godtear, de Free League producten en Mork Borg) and roleplay accesories.
 - **[Custom Costumes](https://customcostumes.nl/)**: Handmade (LARP-proof) tails, ears, and other costume articles.
+- **Cryiingconfetti**
 - **[Divini Couture & Dolle Griet](https://www.dolle-griet.nl/)**: Costumes and accessories for LARP: from their own collection to supplies, and cloak clasps to viking-brooches.
 - **[Dungeons and Dice](https://dungeonsanddice.nl/)**: Tabletop RPG materials.
 - **[Dreamchaserart](https://dreamchasergallery.com/)**: A variety of merchandise with their own creative artwork, insipired by anime and manga: keychains, stickers, washi tape, and more!